Cloud-SPAN/nerc-metagenomics05-binning/_episodes/01-binning.md

 ---

 ## Metagenomic binning
 To analyze each of the species inside our sample individually, the original genomes in the sample can be separated with a process called binning.
 We call these genomes reconstructed from metagenomic assembly MAGs (Metagenome-Assembled Genomes).
 In this process, the assembled contigs from the metagenome will be assigned to different bins (FASTA files that contain certain contigs).
 Ideally, each bin corresponds to only one original genome (a MAG).
+As we covered in the [assembly section](https://cloud-span.github.io/metagenomics01-qc-assembly/03-assembly/index.html), assembling the pieces of a metagenome so that we can reconstruct the multiple genomes that exist in the community, is more difficult compared to a single genome assembly.
+Most assemblers are not able to reconstruct complete genomes for the organisms that are represented in the metagenome.
+As a result there will be multiple contigs after assembly and polishing that will correspond to a single organism.
+This means that we need to be able to seperate these contigs so we can identify which belong to each organism in our metagenome.
+This is where binning comes in.

 <a href="{{ page.root }}/fig/03-05-01.png">
   <img src="{{ page.root }}/fig/03-05-01.png" width="435" height="631" alt="Diagram depicting the DNA sequences  in the original sample as circular chromosomes, then the DNA fragmented into reads, then assembled into contigs, and then binned"/>